 - In Registration Request, the Requested NSSAI, if provided, shall include only the S-NSSAI values that are valid in the VPLMN.

-- When the NSSF in the VPLMN determines the Allowed NSSAI, it may take into account the availability only of the VPLMN part of the Network Slice instances that are able to serve the UE in the current registration area.
+- When the NSSF in the VPLMN determines the Allowed NSSAI, it may take into account the availability only of the VPLMN part of the Network Slice instances that are able to serve the UE in the current Tracking Area.

 - The Allowed NSSAI in the Registration Accept includes S-NSSAI values that are valid in VPLMN.